 9.9.
 Revenue gained from the Singles and Doubles competitions will be distributed as prize money as decided at a Committee meeting.

 9.10.
-Please also refer to the section ‘Rule Of The Game’ below regarding coaching protocol during Doubles matches.
+Please also refer to the Section 12.3 regarding coaching protocol during Doubles matches.

 9.11.
 Deciding the break – point 4.12 applies throughout.

 9.12.
 Doubles pairs will play alternate shots throughout the entire frame, including during break-building and when 2 shots are in play.
 Playing out of turn shall be penalised by a standard foul, 2 visits.

 9.13.
 The 60 second timing rule applies to all singles & doubles individual cup matches.
 A time rule referee should be appointed from any spectating players present before each frame commences.